SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/Joule For Developers/Guiding Steps .md

 Now the process shall be ready to release, deploy and execute.

 ## More AI features
-As the process is generated and if you would like to explain the process to a colleague, you can go to "generate" option in the process editor.
-Select "Explain this process"
+1. As the process is generated and if you would like to explain the process to a colleague, you can go to "Generate" option in the process editor.
+Select "Explain this process".
 This will generate the process summary.
-Similarly, a datatype can be generated from overview tab by providing prompt "Generate datatype for supplier details".
+2. Similarly, a datatype can be generated from overview tab by providing prompt "Generate datatype for supplier details".
-In addition to script generation, script editor supports removal of third party packages from script.
-This feature would be useful when processes are fetched from other modelling tools to SBPA
+3. In addition to script generation, script editor supports removal of third party packages from script.
+This feature would be useful when processes are fetched from other modelling tools to SBPA.
 You can downgrade the script to ECMA 5.1 version.

 ## License
 Copyright (c) 2022 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.